Human Resources Policies

 POLICY'S INITIAL DATE: August 1, 1955

-To provide faculty, staff, and retirees the opportunity to advance their education by taking University courses at reduced fees.
+To provide full-time employees, retirees, and those with Emeritus status the opportunity to advance their education by taking University courses at reduced tuition fees.

-The following categories are eligible for educational privileges:
+The following categories are eligible for tuition discount:

-c.
-A member of the armed services who is on the staff of the Department of
+b.
+An approved member of the armed services who is on the staff of the Department of:

 - Military Science